-77. Viewpoint-Based Discrimination.
+- 77. Viewpoint-Based Discrimination.
 For similar reasons, SB 17 also discriminates on the basis of viewpoint, because it imposes burdens based on "the specific motivating ideology [and] the opinion or perspective of the speaker."
 Reed, 135 S. Ct.
 2230 (internal quotation marks omitted).
 A manufacturer may freely express its opinions-or remain silent-regarding reductions in drug prices, or even increases in drug prices below the level the State deems excessive.
 The law thus uses speech regulation to advance the State's view that drug prices should be lower and that price increases exceeding 16 percent when added to the previous two calendar years, or any price above the specialty drug threshold, are improper.
-Once that threshold is reached, manufacturers are subject to notification, reporting, and justification requirements.

-- Amendment under the test set forth in Central Hudson Gas & Electric Corp. v.
+Once that threshold is reached, manufacturers are subject to notification, reporting, and justification requirements. - 78.
+Even if SB 17 did not discriminate on its face, it would still violate the First Amendment under the test set forth in Central Hudson Gas & Electric Corp. v.
 Public Service Commission of New York, 447 U.S. 557 (1980).
 Courts apply that test to scrutinize the regulation of all non-discriminatory commercial speech other than the most basic, "purely factual and uncontroversial information" that is "orthodox in commercial advertising."
 Zauderer v.
 Office of Disciplinary Counsel of Supreme Court of Ohio, 471 U.S. 626, 651 (1985).
 Under Central Hudson, the State must demonstrate that the regulation of speech "directly advances a substantial governmental interest" and "is not more extensive than is necessary to serve that interest."
-447 U.S. at 566; see also Sorrell, 564 U.S. at 572 (Central Hudson requires a "fit between the legislature's ends and the means chosen to accomplish those ends."). - 79.
-SB 17 does not advance a legitimate, much less substantial, state interest.
+447 U.S. at 566; see also Sorrell, 564 U.S. at 572 (Central Hudson requires a "fit between the legislature's ends and the means chosen to accomplish those ends.").